krishnarevi/Backpropagation_explained_from_scratch/README.md

 The following are the steps that execute during training phase of above neural network:<br>
 ### Step 1: Initialization

 The first step after designing a neural network is initialization.
-Initialize all weights W1 through W8 with random values.Also , assume  all bias values as zero for simplicity
+Initialize all weights W1 through W8 with random values.
+Also , assume  all bias values as zero for simplicity

 ### Step 2: Feed-Forward<br>
 In this step, calculate all the values for the hidden layers and output layers and move forward in the network